-“We have some of the most talented players in North America – especially our competitive teams – and we believe that they deserve more resources and we want to bring those resources to our members.”
+“While many of us started as Youtube streamers, bloggers, one guy even managed a review guide to cameras for YouTube, we have some of the most talented players in North America – especially our competitive teams – and we believe that they deserve more resources and we want to bring those resources to our members.”

 The group has had success on the collegiate gaming circuit, with its three teams competing in the ULoL College and Collegiate Star League (CSL).
 ULoL College covers collegiate teams in North America, while the CSL is a semi-pro league for esports.